Copilot-Language/copilot/README.md

 A workaround to this problem would be to write kind of an interactive mode where the user is invited to provide some additional lemmas when automatic techniques fail.
 Another solution would be to make the properties being checked quasi-inductive by hand.
-In this case, *copilot-kind* is still a useful tool (especially for finding bugs) but the verification of a program can be long and requires a high level of technicity.
+In this case, *copilot-theorem* is still a useful tool (especially for finding bugs) but the verification of a program can be long and requires a high level of technicity.